Turing degree: Post's problem and the priority method

-To see that X is low, machine i halts on X iff it halts in <n steps on some T_{n} such that machines <i that halt on X do so <n−i steps (by recursion, this is uniformly computable from 0′).
-X is noncomputable since otherwise a Turing machine could halt on Y iff Y\X is nonempty, contradicting the construction since X excludes some priority i cells for arbitrarily large i; and X is simple because for each i the number of priority i cells is finite.
+To see that X is low, machine i halts on X if and only if it halts in <n steps on some T_{n} such that machines <i that halt on X do so <n−i steps (by recursion, this is uniformly computable from 0′).
+X is noncomputable since otherwise a Turing machine could halt on Y if and only if Y\X is nonempty, contradicting the construction since X excludes some priority i cells for arbitrarily large i; and X is simple because for each i the number of priority i cells is finite.